A First Timer's Guide to Cuba

 Travel insurance, visas, passports

 Travel insurance is compulsory for entry into Cuba.
-Please ensure your travel insurance policy covers Cuba as a destination.
-If you are utilising credit card insurance please check that it will cover travel to Cuba and obtain a copy of the policy to carry with you as you may be asked to present a copy of your travel insurance on arrival in Havana.
+Please ensure your policy covers Cuba as a destination.
+If you are utilising credit card insurance please check that it will cover travel to Cuba and obtain a copy of the policy to carry with you as you may be asked to present a copy on arrival.

-It is the traveller's responsibility to ensure they have a valid passport.
+It is your responsibility to ensure you have a valid passport for travel.
 Your passport must be valid for a minimum of six months from the intended date of return.
-Visas may be required to travel to Cuba and entry requirements are subject to change without notice.
+Visas to travel to Cuba and entry requirements are subject to change without notice.
 For the most up-to-date visa requirements, we recommend visiting the official travel advisory site in your country of residence or the passport you intend to travel to Cuba with:

 In Australia, visit Smart Traveller